wp-plugins/3pagination/readme.txt

 Give your visitors the ability to easily access all your site's content.
 This is meant for sites with high page numbers.
 Any page between 1 and 999 can be reached with never more than 3 clicks (see screenshots).

+So far, this code has been tested on archive an category pages.
+Stable version will come soon.

 == Installation ==